Connect With Us

 If you have any questions, please feel free to contact our office located in Clovis, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Stress fractures occur when there is a tiny crack within a bone.
-To learn more, contact one of our podiatrists from Advanced Foot and Ankle Centers, Inc..
-Our doctors can provide the care you need to keep you pain free and on your feet.
+Ankle sprains are common but need immediate attention.
+If you need your feet checked, contact one of our podiatrists from Advanced Foot and Ankle Centers, Inc..
+Our doctors can provide the care you need to keep you pain-free and on your feet.

-If you have any questions please contact our office located in Clovis, CA .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions please feel free to contact our office located in Clovis, CA .
+We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

 Connect With Us